 Course overviewPhotography Level 3 City of Bristol College

-This full-time, one-year course gives you a solid understanding of creative and technical photographic practices, skills and techniques.
+This full-time course gives you a solid understanding of creative and technical photographic practices, skills and techniques.

 This course is part of a wider study programme, which includes a tutorial and personal development element, work experience opportunities through outside set projects and design challenges.